 5. Lower frequency of having to empty it!

-The mens-cup needs to be exchanged in a way lower frequency than tampons.
+The diva-cup needs to be exchanged in a way lower frequency than tampons.
 This makes it a lot easier to find a nice place to do it.

 6. It’s easy to keep it hygienic.